 The IPRC shall consider whether placement in a regular class, with appropriate special education services, will meet the student's needs.
 If, after considering all of the information, the IPRC is satisfied that placement in a regular class would meet the student's needs and is consistent with the parent's/guardian's preferences, the IPRC will decide in favour of placement in a regular class (Reg.
 181/98 s.17).
-If, after considering all of the information, the IPRC is satisfied that placement in a self-contained class would meet the student's needs and is consistent with the parent's/guardian's preferences, the information, the IPRC is satisfied that placement in a self-contained class would meet the student's needs and is consistent with the parent's/guardian's preferences, the IPRC will decide in favour of this placement.
+If, after considering all of the information, the IPRC is satisfied that placement in a self-contained class would meet the student's needs and is consistent with the parent's/guardian's preferences, the IPRC will decide in favour of this placement.